mhoban/haplonet/README.md

 --------------
 ##### Dependencies:
 haplonet.r relies upon the following dependencies:
+- [littler](http://dirk.eddelbuettel.com/code/littler.html) (specifically, you need an executable called **littler** in your path for this to work.
+On my system, the [homebrew](https://brew.sh/) version of littler did the trick, but if you install it some other way, just note that you'll have to rename the executable or make a link to the original that's called littler.)
 - [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html)
 - [pegas](https://cran.r-project.org/web/packages/pegas/index.html)
 - [beyonce](https://github.com/dill/beyonce) (This last is required as-written for color palette generation, but the script can easily be re-tooled for other color palettes.
 For more R color packages, see [here](https://github.com/EmilHvitfeldt/r-color-palettes))